 - Clincher tires are typically cheaper than tubulars

 - Braking surface encounters higher stress, having to withstand outward pressure of the bead and inward pressure of heat from the brakes

 Tubeless road bike wheels

-A consequence of making the rim airtight can be that it is slightly heavier, but this is somewhat offset by the lack of inner tube.
+A consequence of making the rim airtight can be that it is slightly heavier, but this is somewhat offset by the lack of an inner tube.
 The sealant is designed to seal holes and punctures as they happen.
 It is still possible to get a flat on a tubeless wheel, at which point an inner tube can be placed inside, but the risk is considerably less, making them ideal for those wanting to avoid punctures.
-Plus, the general consensus is that these are faster than other types of wheel and tyre combinations.
+Plus, the general consensus is that these are faster than other types of wheel and tire combinations.

-- Much lower risk of flat tyres
+- Much lower risk of flat tires

 - Low rolling resistance